dakies/IntroductionToMachineLearning2020/task2/documentation.md

         - do a mean shift and scale for features: tried with 3 different rescalings, nothing improves
         - trying to predict with median instead of all 12 values
         - probably need to find some feature transformation / kernels
+        - Removing outliers doesn't work, adding the labels from subtask 1,2 improves the score, adding more features does as well
+        - Lasso gets way worse with rescaling, even when only with feature means

 lots of missing data (especially in the tests) class occurrence imbalance